Xcatolin/Xcatolin/README.md

 # ~# whoami

-### Matheus Alexandre (Xcatolin)

-Hi there, I’m Matheus, a former military officer who’s passionate about offensive security, adversary tradecraft and emulation.
+I'm a former military officer and strict goal-driven person who's passionate about offensive security, adversary tradecraft and emulation.
 Currently working as a security consultant, doing mostly penetration tests for different companies worldwide.
 I also write some stuff at [Inja](https://injasec.blogspot.com).

 You can contact me on: